axibase/atsd/sql/scheduled-sql.md

 ## Decimal Precision

-To round numeric values, set decimal precision to the desired number of fractional digits.
+To round numeric values, set decimal precision to the specified number of fractional digits.

 * `0` means that no fractional digits are displayed.
 * `-1` means that no rounding is applied and numbers are displayed with their original precision.